kartik-v/bootstrap-fileinput/CHANGE.md

     - `filebatchuploadsuccess`
     - `filebatchuploadcomplete`
 2. (enh #86): Disable thumbnail action buttons when upload is in progress.
+3. (enh #87): More correct progress indicator percentage for asynchronous upload.

 version 4.1.2
 =============
 **Date:** 19-Dec-2014